seprojectgroup19/main/README.md

 Some bash scripts for use on the EC2

+Passwords/authentication not included

 # Contents

 	- Bikes-scraper.py
 		- Main bikes information scraper.
 Pulls data from JCDecaux.

 	- Weather-scraper.py
 		- Pulls weather information from Darksky API